 InvestaCrowd’s CEO, Julian Kwan, and General Counsel, Alice Chen, who are also the founders of InvestaCrowd frequently post up videos and articles that educate the general public, as well as investors on crowdfunding.

 Other players in Singapore

 EthisCrowd is a Singapore based Islamic real estate crowdfunding platform and offers the world’s first Shariah-compliant crowdfunding service.
-Shariah-compliant funds are prohibited from investing in companies whose income are sourced from selling haram items, such as alcohol, pork, pornography, gambling, military equipments and weapons.
-EthisCrowd focuses on projects in Malaysia and Indonesia, while ensure that all projects are guided by universal Islamic ethics.
+Shariah-compliant funds are prohibited from investing in companies whose income is sourced from selling haram items, such as alcohol, pork, pornography, gambling, military equipment and weapons.
+EthisCrowd focuses on projects in Malaysia and Indonesia while ensuring that all projects are guided by universal Islamic ethics.
 Investors can start investing in the projects from as little as S$1,500.

 CoAssets is Southeast Asia’s first public listed crowdfunding site and with offices in Singapore, Australia, Malaysia, China and Indonesia.
 In the last two years, CoAssets have in excess of S$43 million worth of transactions that took place through the online platform, matching developers, businesses and investors together.
 CoAssets proud themselves in being a vested stakeholder in the crowdfunding industry and have launched Crowdfunders.Asia, a magazine that educated the community on all things related to crowdfunding.